VanesaMangone/.github/.github/ISSUE_TEMPLATE/epic_template.md

 ---
 name: Epic
-about: The list of features related to the epic
+about: The list of user stories related to the epic
 title: '[EPIC] - '
 labels: epic
 assignees: ''

 ---

-## Features included
+## User Stories included in this Epic
-- [ ] Feature #
+- [ ] US #